 Application Process for Host Institutions

-Prospective host institutions must submit (no later than August 31, 2018) a project proposal via World Learning’s online portal: https://worldlearning-community.force.com/FSPHost.
-The online portal accepts project proposals on a rolling basis throughout the year.
+Prospective host institutions must submit (no later than August 31, 2019) a project proposal via World Learning’s online portal: https://worldlearning-community.force.com/FSPHost.
 Only project proposals that are completed in their entirety will be reviewed.
+Please note that proposals are reviewed on a rolling basis, and host institutions are encouraged to apply early.

 Prospective host institutions should direct all questions to TunisExchangesHelp@state.gov.